hcantunc/DyNetiKAT/README.md

 For a given DyNetKAT term `D` we first apply our equational reasoning framework to unfold the expression and rewrite it into the normal form.
 This is achieved by utilizing the projection operator <img src="https://render.githubusercontent.com/render/math?math=\pi_n(-)">.
 Note that the number of unfoldings (i.e. the value `n` inside the projection operator) is a fixed value specified by the user.
 We then apply the restriction operator <img src="https://render.githubusercontent.com/render/math?math=\delta_H(-)"> on the resulting expression and eliminate the terms of shape `X!Z` and `X?Z`.
 That is, we compute the term <img src="https://render.githubusercontent.com/render/math?math=\delta_H(\pi_n(D))"> where H is the set of all terms of shape `X!Z` and `X?Z` that appear in `D`.
 Then, we extract the desired configurations by using the head and tail operators.
 After this step, the resulting expression is a purely NetKAT term  and  we  utilize  the  NetKAT  decision  procedure  for  checking  the  desired properties.

-In our tool a property is defined as 4-tuple containing the following elements:
+In our tool a property is defined as a 4-tuple containing the following elements:

  1. The first element describes the type of property and can be either `r` or `w` where `r` denotes a reachability property and `w` denotes a waypointing property.
  2. The second element is the property itself.
 The constructs that can be used to define a property are as follows: `head(@Program)`, `tail(@Program, R)`.
-Here, `@Program` is referring to DyNetKAT program that is given as input, and `R` is a set containing elements of shape `rcfg(X,N)`.
+Here, `@Program` is a special construct that refers to DyNetKAT program that is given as input, and `R` is a set containing elements of shape `rcfg(X,N)`.
  3. For reachability properties, the third element can be either `!0` or `=0` where `!0` denotes that the associated egress point should be reachable from the associated ingress point, whereas `=0` denotes that the associated egress should be unreachable from the associated ingress point.
 For waypointing properties, the third element is a predicate which denotes the waypoint.
  4. The fourth element denotes the maximum number of unfoldings to perform in the projection operator.